Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/DGPS_rover_only.md

 * Start the tablet and the XPAD Software

 ![](/images/head_antenna.png)

-*Fig.2: DGPS Head with modile antenna in the UMTS Port*

 ![](/images/head_on_rod.png)

-*Fig.3: Fully assembled DGPS Head on rod with fully charged battery pack*)
+*Fig.2: DGPS Head with modile antenna in the UMTS Port and assembled DGPS Head on rod with fully charged battery pack*